Substance Use Disorder

 Tests and Diagnosis

-It’s common that someone with a SUD also has another mental health disorder.
+It’s common for someone with a SUD to have another mental health disorder.
 When this happens, it’s usually better to treat them at the same time.
-Those who need help for a SUD and other mental disorders should see a health care provider for each one.
+Those who need help with an SUD and other mental disorders should see a health care provider for each one.
 An accurate diagnosis can be difficult as some symptoms are the same for both.
-A provider should use comprehensive assessment tools to reduce the chance of a missed diagnosis; this will help the provider to offer the right treatment.
+A provider should use comprehensive assessment tools to reduce the chance of a missed diagnosis; this will help the provider offer the right treatment.

 Managing SUD

-Behavioral therapies are often prescribed to treat individuals with both substance use and mental disorders.
-A provider may recommend behavioral therapies alone or in combination with medications.
+Clinicians may prescribe behavioral therapies to treat those with substance use and mental disorders.
+They may suggest these therapies alone or with medication.

 Behavioral therapies for adults with SUD include:

-- Dialectical behavior therapy (DBT): A therapy that uses ideas of mindfulness.
+- Dialectical behavior therapy: A therapy that uses ideas of mindfulness.
 It also explores acceptance of the current situation and emotional state.
-DBT teaches skills that can help control intense emotions, reduce self-destructive behaviors, and improve relationships.
+DBT teaches skills that can help control intense emotions, reduce self-destructive behaviors, and improve relationships

-- Assertive community treatment (ACT): a form of community-based mental health care that emphasizes outreach to the community and an individualized treatment approach.
+- Assertive community treatment: A form of community-based mental health care that focuses on community outreach and a customized treatment approach

-- Therapeutic communities (TC): a common form of long-term residential treatment that focuses on helping people develop new and healthier values, attitudes, and behaviors.
+- Therapeutic communities: A common form of long-term residential treatment that helps people develop new and healthier values, attitudes, and behaviors

-- Contingency management (CM): This approach offers rewards for desired behaviors.
-It encourages healthy behaviors.
+- Contingency management: This approach offers rewards for desired behaviors; it encourages healthy behaviors

 Behavioral treatments for children and adolescents include:

-- Brief strategic family therapy (BSFT): This therapy targets family interactions that maintain or worsen adolescent SUD
+- Brief strategic family therapy: This therapy looks at family interactions that maintain or worsen adolescent SUD

-- Multidimensional family therapy (MDFT): It works with the family to address adolescent problem behaviors
+- Multidimensional family therapy: It works with the family to address adolescent problem behaviors

-- Multisystem therapy (MST): This targets key factors associated with serious antisocial behavior.
+- Multisystem therapy: This targets key factors associated with serious antisocial behavior

 TRICARE Coverage